 This Privacy Notice is part of our commitment to ensure that we process personal information/data fairly and lawfully.

 Tameside and Glossop Integrated Care NHS Foundation Trust serves a community of 250,000 people across Tameside and Glossop.
-We provide a range of high quality elective, emergency and specialist services for adults and children.
+We provide a range of high quality services both within the hospital and across our local community for both adults and children.

 Tameside and Glossop Integrated Care NHS Foundation Trust is named as the controller of the personal information.